can-you-drink-the-tap-water-in-las-vegas

 The Las Vegas water supply originates from the pristine snowmelt in the Rockies, traveling down through the Colorado River.
 The city’s tap water is regularly tested and considered safe for consumption.

-Is the water in Las Vegas safe to drink?
+Is the Water in Las Vegas Safe To Drink?

 Yes, tap water in Las Vegas is considered safe to drink.
 It meets or exceeds all federal and state health standards, as stated by the Las Vegas Valley Water District.
 Some standards that are required to be met include maximum lead content, disinfectant levels, and microbial contaminants.